pyxnat/pyxnat/doc/advanced_tutorial.rst

 Provenance definition
 ---------------------

-PyXNAT 0.8 introduces a way to store provenance i.e. to describe the steps that were performed on an initial data to produce this one.
-Reconstructions and assessors only can be annotated with provenace information:
+:mod:`pyxnat` 0.8 introduces a way to store provenance i.e. to describe the steps that were performed on an initial data to produce this one.
+Reconstructions and assessors only can be annotated with provenance information:

     >>> prov = {'program':'young',
                 'timestamp':'2011-03-01T12:01:01.897987',